adamchlus/adamchlus.github.io/_pages/cv.md

 ## Publications
 - **Chlus A.**, Kruger E.L., Townsend P.A.
-(2020) Mapping leaf mass per area in three dimensions with imaging spectroscopy and lidar in a temperate broadleaf forest.*Remote Sensing of Environment*.
+(2020) Mapping leaf mass per area in three dimensions with imaging spectroscopy and lidar in a temperate broadleaf forest. *Remote Sensing of Environment*.
 250.
 - Meireles J.E., Cavender‐Bares J., Townsend P.A., Ustin S., Gamon J.A., Schweiger A.K., Schaepman M.E.,
 Asner G.A, Martin R.E, Singh A., Schrodt F., **Chlus A.**, O'Meara B.C.
 (2020).
-Leaf reflectance spectra capture the evolutionary history of seed plants.
-New Phytologist, 228(2), 485-493.
+Leaf reflectance spectra capture the evolutionary history of seed plants. *New Phytologist*.
+228(2), 485-493.
 - Wang Z., **Chlus A.**, Geygan R., Ye Z., Zheng T., Singh A., Couture J.J., Cavender-Bares J., Kruger E.L., Townsend P.A.
 (2020).
 Foliar functional traits from imaging spectroscopy across biomes in eastern North America. *New Phytologist*.
+228: 494-511.
 - Gold K.M., Townsend P.A., **Chlus A.**, Herrmann I., Couture J.J., Larson E.R., Gevens
 A.J.
 (2020).
 Hyperspectral measurements enable pre-symptomatic detection and differentiation of contrasting physiological effects of late blight and early blight in potato. *Remote Sensing*.
 12(2).